kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 * Knative eventing requires to create channels as a pre-step to publish.
 The channels are heavy objects with cascading resources.
 * Kyma eventing needs to be generic and in-sync with Knative eventing to enable plugging in various messaging solutions.

+>Note: A Kyma Event type is just a logical concept.
+The actual Event type is a Fully Qualified Event Type composed of `application(source id) + event type + event type version`.

 ## Option 1
 `1 Kyma event-type` is mapped to a `1 Knative channel`.